ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 <br>

 ## Importing Namespaces
-When importing the namespace using the `use` statement makes your code more readable and you refer to other classes or interfaces, you should do so.
+When importing the namespace using the `use` statement makes your code more readable, and you refer to other classes or interfaces, you should do so.
 For each imported namespace, there is one use statement per line.
 Additionally, it is advisable to alphabetically order your imported namespaces.

 Example: